digitalinteraction/livingdata-docs/chapter1/device-management.md

 ## Uploading Data

 Devices in the 'awaiting sync' box should be placed onto ANY dock.
-When placed on the dock it will upload and wipe the device.
+When placed on the dock it will upload and wipe \(data\) the device.

 Devices which are fully charged can be removed and placed in the 'ready to program' box to make room for more devices that need to be uploaded.